 Does it Make a Sound?

-The mark-making holds the same expressive vocabulary as Jamie’s sculpture: a stuttering fragmented gesture aligned with the mixed fortunes of a broken branch; a flowing lyrical line holding tension like a carved surface.
-In some senses these are working drawings, a place to explore the interactions of figures and to develop a language of concealment and revealing before launching into sculptural work.
+The mark-making presents the same expressive vocabulary as the artist’s wooden sculpture.
+A stuttering fragmented gesture aligns with the mixed fortunes of a broken branch; a flowing lyrical line holds tension like a finely carved surface.
+They are a place to explore base humanity, to develop a language of concealment and revealing.

 figurative drawing by Jamie Frost